 How Wells Fargo Compares to Other Lenders

-As you’ll find in the table below, the APRs and interest rates that Wells Fargo offers are generally higher than most other lenders.
-This is especially visible when comparing the bank against Bank of America and Quicken, although Chase is a bit more in line with Wells Fargo’s rates.
+As you’ll find in the table below, the APRs and interest rates that Wells Fargo offers might be higher than what other lenders offer, but is generally on par.
+This is especially visible when comparing the bank against Bank of America, Quicken and Chase.

 Chase and Bank of America are similar institutions, but Quicken Loans couldn’t be more different.
-Wells Fargo is rather traditional in its mortgage setup, while Rocket Mortgage is completely online and mobile-based.
+Wells Fargo is rather traditional in its mortgage setup, while Quicken is completely online and mobile-based.

 |Mortgage||Wells Fargo||Quicken||Bank of America||Chase|